After Wisdom Tooth Removal

 Your case is unique, no two mouths are alike.
-Discuss any problems with the trained experts best able to effectively help you: Dr. Meyer, Dr. McElroy, Dr. Paterson, Dr. Gelband, Dr. Shah, Dr. Feldman or Dr. Sussman or your family dentist.
+Discuss any problems with the trained experts best able to effectively help you: Dr. Meyer, Dr. McElroy, Dr. Paterson, Dr. Gelband or Dr. Shah or your family dentist.

 Brushing your teeth should start 24 hrs after procedure – just be gentle at the surgical sites.

 A dry socket is when the blood clot gets dislodged prematurely from the tooth socket.
 Symptoms of pain at the surgical site and even pain near the ear may occur 2-3 days following surgery.
 Call the office if this occurs.

 If you are involved in regular exercise, be aware that your normal nourishment intake is reduced.
 Exercise may weaken you.
 If you get light headed, stop exercising.